vintasoftware/entity-embed/docs/guide/usage.rst

 You must filter the ``found_pair_set`` to find the best matching pairs.
 One option is to use pairwise classifiers like the ones from `Python Record Linkage Toolkit <https://recordlinkage.readthedocs.io/en/latest/index.html>`_ .

+.. _record_linkage:

 Record Linkage
 --------------

-The steps to perform Record Linkage are similar to the ones for :ref:`Deduplication`, but you must provide additional parameters and use different classes.
+The steps to perform Record Linkage are similar to the ones for :ref:`Deduplication <deduplication>`, but you must provide additional parameters and use different classes.
 Below we highlight only the differences:

 Preparing the data
 ~~~~~~~~~~~~~~~~~~